 The Womens Business Center of Tucson/Pima County was established in 2006, hosted by the Microbusiness Advancement Center (MAC) and partially funded through a partnership with the U.S. Small Business Administration is a program of the Microbusiness Advancement Center, a non-profit organization, partially funded through a federal grant from the U. S. Small Business Administration.
 Our Center is part of a national network of 111 Womens Business Centers, and the only one located in Arizona.

 Our mission is to educate, counsel, and cultivate entrepreneurial women and men of socially, ethnically, and economically diverse backgrounds by providing access to information, resources and the support necessary to create and sustain businesses.
-WBC offers affordable training, supportive one on one counseling, and financial assistance for access to capital and loans through banks and microlenders as well as SBA Loan programs.
+WBC offers affordable training, supportive one on one counseling, and financial assistance for access to capital and loans through banks and microlenders.
 All services are offered in English and Spanish on a regular basis.

 Continuous business trainings include, Introduction to Business Ownership, Business of Childcare, Technology Basics, Technology Tools for Marketing Your Business, Government Procurement, and a comprehensive Business Planning Course divided into three rotating clusters; Cluster 1: Business Organization and Concept Development, Cluster 2: Planning and Marketing, and Cluster 3: Financial Development.
 At the completion of the Business Planning Course, participants have a professional business plan ready for implementation or to assist with the acquisition of new loans.